Let’s Preserve The Environment together

 Examples of Green Corridors

-Let’s take a look at some of the world’s known green corridors:
+Let’s take a look at some examples of the world’s known green corridors:

 Manhattan Waterfront Greenway in New York